Anvitha-Shetty/K8s-Troubleshooting/readme.md

 Additionally, the files `mongodb.yaml` and `web_app.yaml` contain configurations for MongoDB and web application deployments, respectively.

-To apply the configuration, utilize `kubectl` as follows:
+To apply the configuration, use `kubectl` as follows:

 ```
 kubectl apply -f mongodb_pv.yaml